nxv12/joji-echoes/README.md

-🎤 Joji Echoes — Lyric Bot for X (Twitter)
+🎤 Joji Echoes — Lyric Bot for X

-Joji Echoes is a minimalist Python bot that posts iconic one-line lyrics from Joji’s discography to X (formerly Twitter).
-Designed for fans, built for automation, and deployed via Heroku.
+Joji Echoes is a minimalist Python bot that posts iconic one-line lyrics from Joji’s discography to X. Designed for fans, built for automation, and deployed via Heroku.

 📦 Features: